TOWTsi/CIT-SN-A01/README.md

 How to start on Windows:
 1. Get into the directory where the project is.
 2. Start the django-enviroment with: mkvirtualenv intro
+3. Get into the directory where manage.py is.
-3. Run the server with: python manage.py runserver
+4. Run the server with: python manage.py runserver

 How to start on Linux:
 1. Get into the directory where the project is.